adampash/react-native-hot-redux-starter/README.md

 ## Thanks

-Many thanks to @gaearon for help debugging hot loading (along with all of his work that I'm using here).
+Many thanks to Dan Abramov for help debugging hot loading (along with all of his work that I'm using here).